Biplo12/spotify-profile/README.md

 In the Playlist tab, users can access their Spotify playlists.
 Upon clicking on a specific playlist, they can view all the tracks contained within it.
 Additionally, users have the following options:

 - **Get Recommendations**: Users can receive track recommendations based on the selected playlist.
-- **Save to Spotify**: From the recommended tracks, users can save their favorite songs directly to their Spotify account.

 ## Technology Stack